javbotero/Outer-Coast/_includes/apply.md

 ### Apply

-<strong> Applications will be accepted from Tuesday, January 15 to Friday, February 22, 2019. </strong>

-*Need more time or have questions?
+<strong> Applications will be accepted from Tuesday, January 15 to Friday, February 22, 2019. </strong> <br> *Need more time or have questions?
 Email info@outercoast.org

 Application includes: